SumoLogic/sumologic-documentation/docs/manage/data-deletion.md

 -New Data Deletion Rule Addition, Deletion, Edit -Number of Logs that have been masked/redacted/deleted.
 -Daily Summary of Statistics, indicating number of queries matching each rule to make it easy for Admins to understand which rule still has data that is being hit.-->

-I've also noticed that the UI labeling is inconsistent: Data Deletion, Logs Deletion Request,